cx-asap/cx-asap.github.io/_build/_sources/index.rst.txt

 Citations
 ---------

-If you include any data or analysis output from CX-ASAP in your publications, please include a citation to the code (Thompson, A. J., Smith, K. M. L., Clegg, J. K., Price, J. R. (2022): CX-ASAP: A high throughput tool for the serial refinement and analysis of crystallographic data collected under varying conditions, ChemRxiv.
-Preprint. <https://doi.org/10.26434/chemrxiv-2022-7c0cl>).
+If you include any data or analysis output from CX-ASAP in your publications, please include a citation to the code (Thompson, A. J., Smith, K. M. L., Clegg, J. K., Price, J. R. (2023): CX-ASAP: A high throughput tool for the serial refinement and analysis of crystallographic data collected under varying conditions, J. Appl.
+Cryst, 56. <https://doi.org/10.1107/S1600576723000298>).